chrislu2016/ChrisLu/_pages/about.md

 ## Work in Progress

   - Lu, H. (n.d.).
 Empowerment or Exploitation: A Network Ethnography of a Community of Tuwei Culture Content Creators in Douyin.
 Under second revision.
   - Lu, H. (n.d.).
 Can AI Match the Expertise of Financial Journalists in Writing News Commentary?
 An Online Experimental Analysis Based on the Heuristic-Systematic Model.
-Under third revision..
+Under third revision.
-  - - Lu, H. (2024).
+  - Lu, H. (n.d).
 The Role of News on the Confidence-Boosting Effect of Economic Policy Announcements: Empirical Quasi-Natural Experiment Evidence from China.
 Submitted to the *75th ICA*.

 Research Projects